-During the trials, 185 were accused, 59 were tried, 31 were found guilty, and 19 were executed.
+The Salem witchcraft trials took place between February 1692 and May 1693.
+185 were accused, 59 were tried, 31 were found guilty, and 19 were executed.
 Those final unfortunates were hanged, and one man was crushed to death while being tortured.